Harshit4847/Prodigy-Internship-Report/README.md

 ## 📄 Summary

-This repository contains the project work completed as part of a 4-week remote internship with **Prodigy InfoTech** in **Full Stack Web Development**.
+This repository contains the report and certificate of project work completed as part of a 4-week remote internship with **Prodigy InfoTech** in **Full Stack Web Development**.
 During this internship, I worked on several tasks focusing on building responsive websites using core web technologies.
 Each task helped strengthen my understanding of real-world frontend development practices and coding standards.

 ## 🚀 Internship Highlights